The Loveliest Time

-The Loveliest Time is the seventh studio album by Canadian singer Carly Rae Jepsen, released on July 28, 2023, by 604, Schoolboy and Interscope Records.
+The Loveliest Time is the seventh studio album by Canadian singer Carly Rae Jepsen, released on July 28, 2023, through 604, Schoolboy and Interscope Records.
 It serves as a companion piece to The Loneliest Time (2022), featuring songs from recording sessions for that album.
-The album was preceded by the lead single "Shy Boy".
+The album was preceded by the lead single, "Shy Boy".
+It reached the top fifty of the Scottish Albums Chart.

 Background

 In February 2020, while embarking on The Dedicated Tour, Jepsen began collecting ideas for her sixth studio album.
 Her creativity was stimulated by the COVID-19 pandemic, prompting her to transform an old office space in her Los Angeles residence into a home studio.
 The recording sessions for what would become The Loneliest Time produced over 65 B-sides, which Jepsen told her A&R representative that she "could make something of."

 In July 2023, nine months after the release of The Loneliest Time, Jepsen confirmed that a "B-side" companion album would be released.
 The singer previously released "B-side" albums Emotion: Side B and Dedicated Side B, which featured songs recorded during sessions for their respective "A-side" albums.
 In an interview with Variety, Jepsen explained the decision to make another "B-side" album without including it in the album title:

 Since doing this B-sides offering, from Emotion to Dedicated to now, I really leaned into it being one of the most exciting processes for me.
 The B-sides territory is this expansive world where I can play in all directions. [...]
 I knew by this time, [when] I made The Loneliest Time that The Loveliest Time was coming.
 The Loneliest Time Side B just sounds like a downer.
 It was already quite a weighted thing to call something like The Loneliest Time, but The Loneliest Time Side B, I just couldn't do it.